-Joseph S. Ferretti practices in the areas of complex civil, criminal, and administrative litigation.
-Mr. Ferretti has litigated matters involving commercial disputes, business torts, consumer lending litigation, white-collar defense, administrative enforcement, professional negligence, premises liability, construction, products liability and general liability.
-He has served as both trial and appellate counsel for individuals, small businesses, banks, multinational corporations and administrative agencies and he has defended and brought suit on behalf of these clients in federal and state courts.
+Joseph S. Ferretti practices in the areas of complex civil litigation, with an emphasis on business litigation, banking and finance litigation, and eminent domain litigation.
+Mr. Ferretti has guided individuals and businesses of all sizes through matters involving commercial disputes, business torts, lending litigation, eminent domain, administrative enforcement, professional negligence, premises liability, products liability, construction and general civil litigation.
+He has served as both trial and appellate counsel, and he has defended and brought suit in federal and state courts around the country.

-Admitted to practice in the District of Columbia and Maryland, Mr. Ferretti is a 2002 cum laude graduate of American University, Washington College of Law, and a magna cum laude graduate of Drew University.
-Mr. Ferretti served as a law clerk for the Honorable Herbert B. Dixon, Jr. of the Superior Court of the District of Columbia.
+Admitted to practice in the District of Columbia, Maryland, Virginia and Oregon, Mr. Ferretti is a 2002 cum laude graduate of American University, Washington College of Law, and a magna cum laude graduate of Drew University.
+Mr. Ferretti served as a law clerk on the complex civil litigation docket for the Honorable Herbert B. Dixon, Jr. of the Superior Court of the District of Columbia.

 Areas of Practice